-After about one and a half hour, you will arrive at the starting point at Phluang temple.
-There are lots of stalls selling flowers, food, clothes and religious items.
+After about one and a half hours, you will arrive at the starting point at Phluang temple.
+There are lots of stalls selling flowers, food, clothes, and religious items.

-You have to get on a 4-wheel pickup that takes you on an eight-kilometre steep route.
+You have to get on a 4-wheel pickup that takes you on an eight-kilometer steep route.

-The ride is a rough one, inclines of estimated 30% and drivers need special training.
-The road is two lane, but the sense of direction changes between left-handed and right-handed when cars pass each other.
-There is no roof on the passenger area.
+The ride is a rough one, inclines of an estimated 30%, and drivers need special training.
+The road is two-lane, but the sense of direction changes between left-handed and right-handed when cars pass each other.
+There is no roof in the passenger area.
 A walkway for pedestrians is parallel to the road.

 Near the top, there is an area where passengers get off (when coming up) or wait for the car (for going down).
 The last pray before starting the long walk.

 The first kilometers of the hike is a unique experience, seeing faithful pilgrims of all ages walking up the trail, listening to the hundreds of lined bells with a constant ring as climbers tapped coins, three times each, smelling the incenses and fragrant flowers (marigolds and carnations) sprinkled about the path made portions of the climb feel like you were walking directly into a temple.